finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

     # valuation_point_data_query_parameters = ValuationPointDataQueryParameters.from_json("")
     # valuation_point_data_query_parameters = ValuationPointDataQueryParameters.from_dict({})
     valuation_point_data_query_parameters = ValuationPointDataQueryParameters()
-    general_ledger_profile_code = 'general_ledger_profile_code_example' # str | The optional code of a general ledger profile used to decorate journal entry lines with levels. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Trial Balance.
+    general_ledger_profile_code = 'general_ledger_profile_code_example' # str | The optional code of a General Ledger Profile used to decorate Journal Entry Lines with levels. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Trial Balance.
 Defaults to returning the latest version if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results by.
 For more information about filtering results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) limit = 56 # int | When paginating, limit the number of returned results to this number.
 Defaults to 100 if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing Trial Balances.
 This token is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt and asAt fields               must not have changed since the original request. (optional) property_keys = ['property_keys_example'] # List[str] | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'               domain to decorate onto the journal entry lines. (optional) nav_type_code = 'nav_type_code_example' # str | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. (optional)
+If a pagination token is provided, the filter, effectiveAt and asAt fields               must not have changed since the original request. (optional) property_keys = ['property_keys_example'] # List[str] | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'               domain to decorate onto the TrialBalance. (optional) nav_type_code = 'nav_type_code_example' # str | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

     try:
         # uncomment the below to set overrides at the request level